robotframework/robotframework/doc/python/PythonTutorial.rst

 * Note that in Python code blocks must be indented (four spaces is the norm and highly recommended) and you close the block simply by returning to the earlier indentation level.
+Inside a block you must use the indentation level consistently.

 * Notice also that this :code:`hello` function is actually already a valid keyword for Robot Framework!